Find a class

 lt-travis-higgins-a-police-lieutenant-shares-his-unique-perspective-on-mindfulness-and-compassion

 How can mindfulness and compassion support wellness for law enforcement personnel?
-Lieutenant Travis Higgins — of the City of La Mesa P.D. and a Certified Courageous Heart (CH) Instructor — shares his unique perspective on this and more.
+Police Lieutenant Travis Higgins — Certified Courageous Heart (CH) Instructor — shares his unique perspective on this and more.

 So in 2019, I really had no experience with mindfulness or Compassion Cultivation Training© (CCT™).
 I would say the course probably came at a good time in my life.
 I had been in the law enforcement profession for 18 years and I was very stressed — working busy night shifts, working overtime and suffering from serious sleep deprivation.